-It's a fine Saturday - will Aucklanders obey lockdown rules?
+Your weather: It's a fine Saturday - will Aucklanders obey lockdown rules?

 Spring is just around the corner and most parts of New Zealand can expect mild and warmer conditions today.

-Don't get us wrong, it will still be chilly, but after the Far North was hit by a tornado earlier this week, Saturday should be mostly fine across the country with forecaster MetService having no severe weather warnings or watches in place.
+Don't get us wrong, it will still be chilly, but after the Far North was hit by a tornado earlier this week, Saturday should be mostly fine across the country.

-That means Aucklanders currently waking to blue skies can expect a top of 17C today with fine spells and isolated showers.
+That means Aucklanders currently waking to blue skies can expect a high of 17C today with fine spells and isolated showers.

 Sunday will then climb even higher on the mercury to 18C.
-But don't count your chickens too early because cloud will increase over the day, building to "widespread rain" and possible thunderstorms in the afternoon, MetService said.
+But don't count your chickens too early because cloud will increase over the day, building to "widespread rain" and possible thunderstorms in the afternoon, MetService says.

 Hamilton and Tauranga residents can expect the same pattern of fine spells and isolated showers today with possible thunder tomorrow afternoon.